section-engineering-education/engineering-education/content/articles/aes-rsa-encryption/index.md

 ### Conclusion

-Encryption is key in matters of information security, and it is vital to learn the different algorithms used in data encryption other than AES and RSA to broaden your horizons as a person in the computing world where cybercrime is increasing by the hour.
+Encryption is key in matters of information security.
+It is therefore vital to learn the different algorithms used in data encryption other than AES and RSA.
+This would help broaden your horizons as far as data security is concerned.

 Blissful reading!